MadMouse/techtest-saltpay/docs/Roadmap.md

 6. GIVEN that the author and copyright details are available THEN the last item in the carousel needs to hold icon, name and copyright using "Item About".

-7. WHEN the sort icon per carousel is selected THEN the data will toggle state from ascend -> decending or decending -> ascending
+7. WHEN the sort icon per carousel is selected THEN the data will toggle state from ascend -> descending or descending -> ascending

 8. WHEN item is selected in carousel THEN launch "Details screen" with selected items data.